arnesson/cordova-plugin-firebase/README.md

         "foo" : "bar"
       }
     }

 Additional platform-specific notification options can be set using the additional keys below (which are only relevant if the `notification_foreground` key is set).

 Note: [foreground notification messages](#foreground-notifications) can also make use of these keys.

 ##### Android data message notifications
+On Android:
+- Data messages that arrive while your app is running in the foreground or running in the background will be immediately passed to the `onMessageReceived()` Javascript handler in the Webview.
+- Data messages (not containing notification keys) that arrive while your app is **not running** will be passed to the `onMessageReceived()` Javascript handler when the app is next launched.
+- Data messages containing notification keys that arrive while your app is running or **not running** will be displayed as a system notification.

 The following Android-specific keys are supported and should be placed inside the `data` section: